 How does a pregnancy test work?

 Pregnancy tests can be done at home, but they may also be administered in a medical clinic.
 The results of a pregnancy test are determined by the hormone levels in urine, and some tests can detect these hormones several days before you miss a period.
-Positive results are often indicated by a plus sign or two parallel lines; negative results are usually denoted by a minus sign or a single line.
+Positive results can often be indicated by a plus sign or two parallel lines.
+Negative results may show a minus sign or a single line, depending on the test.
+It’s important to read the information provided by the manufacturer regarding sensitivity and accuracy.
 The pregnancy tests at Avenue Women’s Center are lab-quality tests; providing highly accurate results.

 What’s next after the pregnancy test?